Tanistha2003/Relaxer/README.md

-# Relaxer – Guided Breathing App 🌿
+# Relaxer – our Companion for a Healthier Workplace

 ---

 ## 🌐 Overview

-The **Relaxer** project is a simple yet effective **guided breathing application** that helps users **relax, focus, and reduce stress**.
-It uses a smooth expanding/contracting animation along with timing cycles to guide the user’s breathing rhythm.
+The **Relaxer** project aims to keep a check and improve employees’ Mental Health and overall well-being.
+The core idea behind creating a mental health application for the workplace is to address the growing concerns around stress, anxiety, and mental health in the modern workplace.

 The purpose of Relaxer is to provide a **minimal and distraction-free environment** for mindfulness and stress relief, making it useful for students, professionals, or anyone looking to pause and recharge.
 ---

 ## ✨ Features

-- 🌀 **Breathing Animation** – Expanding/contracting circle to guide inhale & exhale
-- ⏱ **Timed Cycle** – Automated inhale, hold, and exhale pattern
-- 📱 **Responsive UI** – Works seamlessly on mobile and desktop
+- 🌀 **Daily SelfCare**
+- ⏱ **Track your Goals**
+- 📱 **Employee Assisstance Programme (EAP)**
-- 🎨 **Minimal Design** – Simple and calming interface
+- 🎨 **Engaging Activities**
-- 🏆 **Achievements Reducer** – Track personal milestones and relaxation goals (via `AchievementsReducer.js`)
-- 🔄 **Frontend + Backend Integration** – Scalable architecture for future enhancements
+- 🏆 **Leaderboard**
+- 🔄 **Educational Resources**
+---
+## Other Features

+- Google Authentication
+- Real-time updates
+- Responsive UI
+- Data Storage and retrieval
 ---

 ## 🛠 Tech Stack